 - Deploying the code within the Drupal 8 version helped working out the issues even before the release of Drupal 9.

-- It didn’t require refactoring like the previous versions that had an entirely reworked API.
+- It didn’t require refactoring like the previous versions that had an entirely reworked core API.

-- And of course, the migration process will not become a bump in the road for sites still in varying versions of Drupal.
+- And of course, the migration process will become easier.
+But Drupal 7 to 9 upgrade will still be a major task for sites still in varying versions of Drupal.

 The bigger questions are: ‘Is it time to give Drupal another look?’ and ‘How urgent is this migration for you?’

 Drupal 8.9, the final version of Drupal 8, will receive bug fixes and security coverage only until November 2021.
 Whereas the development and security updates of Drupal 9 will go much beyond that timeline.